- Your Pet's Wellbeing

 In fact, regular, consistent exercise is just as important for senior dogs as it is for our younger pups (and us humans!)
 Consistent exercise helps our pups maintain muscle mass, keeps joints healthy, improves cognitive function, and can even boost their mood.

+Regular movement can also help senior dogs maintain a healthy weight, improve digestion, and reduce anxiety or restlessness that sometimes develops with age.
 But with age comes a need to adjust our furry friend's exercise routine.

 Here are some fun and safe ways to keep your senior dog active: